Topics on this page

 About Device Control

-The Device Control module regulates access to external storage devices connected to computers.
-Device Control helps prevent data loss and leakage and, combined with file scanning, helps guard against security risks.
+The Device Control module regulates access to external storage devices that are connected to computers.
+Device Control helps prevent data leaks and, combined with file scanning, helps guard against security risks.

 To enable and configure Device Control, see Set up Device Control.

 When Device Control is enabled, each device type is assigned a "protocol," the permissions users have when they access it.